zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 <a href="https://docs.google.com/document/d/1HLUwtYPdi1T1jxgAa-9-FBaEY2tu0qam09FnswaiqkU/edit?usp=sharing" target="Studio Gear List">Studio Gear List</a>

 ## Studio A
-#### 1554 S Lambert St
+##### 1554 S Lambert St

 Our premier studio with top of the line equipment ready to record and produce your next radio hit.
 Engineer Included.
-This sound isolated room is also great for voiceover work, podcasts, and small rehearsals.
+This sound isolated room is also great for voiceovers and podcasts.

 ## Studio B
 ##### 1554 S Lambert St

 Our second studio with a larger seating area.
-Less expensive but still maintains our high-quality standard.
 Engineer Included.
-Great for group recording, larger podcasts, and events.
+Great for group recordings, larger podcasts, and events.

-## Studio 808 (Center City)
+## Studio 808
-Available: Wed + Sat Only
-211 N 13th St, Philadelphia
+##### 211 N 13th St (Wed + Sat Only)

 Our new studio located in the heart of Philly!
 This elegant space is not only a recording space, but a full production suite with synths, keyboards, drums, guitars and everything you need to produce your next radio hit.